Koenkk/zigbee2mqtt.io/docs/guide/usage/touchlink.md

 ## Factory reset device
 Zigbee2MQTT allows to factory reset devices through Touchlink.
 This is especially handy for e.g. Philips Hue bulbs as they cannot be factory reset by turning them on/off 5 times.
 Demo: [video](https://www.youtube.com/watch?v=kcRj77YGyKk)

-To factory reset a device through Touchlink bring the device close (< 10 cm) to your coordinator (e.g. CC2531 adapter).
+To factory reset a device through Touchlink bring the device close (< 10 cm) to your Zigbee Coordinator (e.g. Zigbee USB adapter).
 After this send a MQTT message to `zigbee2mqtt/bridge/request/touchlink/factory_reset` with an empty payload.

 Zigbee2MQTT will now start scanning, this can take up to 1 minute and during this scan **your network cannot be used**.
 After some time the device will identify itself (e.g. a bulb will start to blink).